The Best Running Shoes for Women in 2018

 - There are wider gaps in the traction that can catch gravel which we found annoying

 - Sizes run on the small and narrow side

 The Brooks Glycerin 16 has a lot going for it, making it a worthy contender for a serious running shoe.
 Right out of the box, you get the impression that it’s a quality product made of excellent materials.
 It’s a lightweight pair that doesn’t compromise on comfort or durability.

 The best word to describe the cushioning is plush.
 There is a generous amount of padding around the heel collar.
-The midsole is made with Brooks Super DNA foam which provides both support and comfort.
+The midsole is made with DNA Loft.
+This new type of foam provides both soft cushioning yet remains durable.
 However, it detracts slightly from the ground feel.